hack-technicolor/hack-technicolor/docs/Recovery.md

 Bootfail comes handy whenever you have no root access to your Gateway and you want to forcefully boot the passive bank for any reason.

-The most common case where you can use this trick is if you have a Gateway that you have just flashed a new firmware via `BOOT-P` into `bank_1`, but your active bank is currently set to `bank_2`, where you have a firmware you can't easily root, so you won't be able to boot your new firmware.
+The most common case where you can use this trick is if you have a Gateway that you have just flashed a new firmware via `BOOTP` into `bank_1`, but your active bank is currently set to `bank_2`, where you have a firmware you can't easily root, so you won't be able to boot your new firmware.

 Another common case is that your gateway has self-updated to a firmware version you can't easily root.
 For example, a new Telstra Frontier Gateway that has unfortunately updated to `v17.2.0261-820-RA` can be reverted to the firmware in the passive bank (usually 16.3) using this method.
 This makes the rooting process a breeze!